Motion graphics, visual effects and broadcast design

 Northern New South Wales, Victoria and Tasmania come around in the early-to-mid-1990's.

-Western Australia, South Australia and the Northern Territory are the Australian regions not to have television be affected by aggregation.
+Western Australia, South Australia and the Northern Territory are some Australian regions not to have television initially be affected by aggregation.

 Both in metro and rural/regional markets, the television service of the unrelated ABC (Australia) has a unified Lissajous logo since the mid-1960's, unaffected by colour and aggregation.